Thiago099/magic-dom/readme.md

 ## Explanation

 This is a frontend library that allow you to use jsx syntax.
-This library has two setup options, a simple version that does not track your letiables, and a complete version with reactivity.
+This library has two setup options, a simple version that does not track your variables, and a complete version with reactivity.

 The result of a jsx element creation, is a dom element, with added extra functionality.